corda/corda-docs-portal/content/en/platform/corda/5.1/deploying-operating/observability/metrics/_index.md

       release: [RELEASE_NAME]
 ```

-You can also configure filters in the PodMonitor to reduce the metrics recorded using the following fields:
+You can also configure filters in the PodMonitor to reduce the metrics recorded by setting the following fields:

-* `keepNames` — a list of regular expressions for the names of metrics that Prometheus records.
+* `keepNames` — a list of regular expressions for the names of the metrics that Prometheus records.
 If empty, all metrics are recorded.
 Prometheus records the following metrics by default:
   * corda_flow_execution_time_seconds_(count|sum|max)
   * corda_http_server_request_time_seconds_(count|sum|max)
   * corda_p2p_gateway_inbound_request_time_seconds_(count|sum|max)